sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5-Tilt/docs/hardware_overview.md

 !!! danger
 	!!! warning "ESD Sensitivity"
-		The mosaic-X5 module is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
+		The mosaic-X5 GNSS receiver is sensitive to [ESD](https://en.wikipedia.org/wiki/Electrostatic_discharge "Electrostatic Discharge").
 Use a proper grounding system to make sure that the working surface and the components are at the same electric potential.

 		??? info "ESD Precaution"